 HAINES | 91 ACRES | CONSERVED IN 2001

-In 2001, the Regan Family donated the Monument Point Conservation Easement to SEAL Trust to permanently protect the property as conservation land.
+In 2001, the Regan Family donated the Monument Point Conservation Easement to the Southeast Alaska Land Trust to permanently protect the property as conservation land.
 The conservation easement ensures that the property will remain in its natural and scenic condition for the benefit of wildlife and for the enjoyment of residents and visitors to Excursion Inlet.

 The majority of this property sits upon an alluvial fan at the mouth of Devil’s Creek, and features a 225-foot stretch of shoreline.
 It lies just half a mile across the inlet from Glacier Bay National Park and Preserve.